murattkiran/food-classification/README.md

 ## Dataset Overview

-This dataset contains 16,643 food images grouped into 11 major food categories: **Bread, Dairy product, Dessert, Egg, Fried food, Meat, Noodles/Pasta, Rice, Seafood, Soup, Vegetable/Fruit**.
+This dataset contains 16,643 food images grouped into 11 major food categories: **Bread, Dairy product, Dessert, Egg, Fried food, Meat, Noodles-Pasta, Rice, Seafood, Soup, Vegetable-Fruit**.

 The dataset is divided into three splits: **evaluation, training, and validation**, and each split includes images from the following 11 food categories.